- Apply to UW

 The AHC occupies 60 percent of the building's 127,000 square feet.
 The AHC's portion of the complex is named for Eleanor Chatterton Kennedy, daughter of a former Wyoming governor, and for Joe and Arlene Watt, cattle ranchers and descendants of Wyoming pioneers.

-Select rooms in our facility are available for public use.
+Select rooms in our facility are available for affiliated UW groups and related archival institutions to use.
 To inquire, please contact email@example.com for more information.
 Bookings are subject to approval by the AHC Director.